tomboszko/Pokedex/README.md

 # Pokédex
 Groupe challenge to create a Pokédex

+## Readme will be updated as we add features